 Introduction to SQL routines#

 A SQL routine is a custom, user-defined function authored by a user of Trino and written in the SQL routine language.
-You can declare the routine body within a FUNCTION block as inline routines or catalog routines.
+Routines are scalar functions that return a single output value, similar to built-in functions.

 Inline routines#